 Identify sectors you are familiar with or that are contiguous with the day job.
 Look for companies that need your particular expertise or where your functional expertise is readily applicable.
 Consider companies you can learn from as well as contribute to, avoiding any that pose a commercial conflict.
 Bear in mind the following:

-- Sitting on a board for several years feels like a long time if you're not enjoying it.
+- Will the role sustain your interest?
+Sitting on a board for several years feels like a long time if you're not enjoying it.
 Consider whether the role is likely to be as interesting to you in, say, six years' time.
-Think about what the board agenda is likely to be over the next several years. - " Mistakes will be on your CV forever. - Do not underestimate the time commitment, generally 20-30 days per annum, barring crises or deals.
-It is not just a question of preparing thoroughly for meetings (reading all the board papers is essential), but also making time for site visits and meetings with management. - " Aim high, but be realistic. - " Don't be hasty; the right opportunity is unlikely to become available immediately.
+Think about how the board agenda is likely to evolve over the next several years. - " Mistakes will be on your CV forever. - Do not underestimate the time commitment, generally 20-30 days per annum for non-regulated businesses, barring crises or deals.
+Regulated businesses, especially those in financial services, take up much more time.
+It is not just a question of preparing thoroughly for meetings (reading all the board papers is essential), but also making time for site visits, meetings with management, and additional ad hoc conversations. - " Aim high, but be realistic. - " Don't be hasty: the right opportunity is unlikely to become available immediately.
 Don't be surprised if you go to many interviews before you find a board that is both willing to hire you and a good fit.
 This is normal, so be patient. - " Think through any potential conflicts of interest. - " Be prepared for rejection.
 You won't get every directorship you go for.
 Try to find out why you were turned down and learn from it.